Register to Apply for US Global Entry service: terms and conditions

 The Register to Apply for US Global Entry service is run by Border Force, which is the organisation that carries out UK immigration and customs checks.
 In these terms and conditions the ‘Register to Apply’ service means the Register to Apply for US Global Entry service.

 You need to register with Border Force for a UK background check before applying for US Global Entry membership and register again when applying to renew an existing US Global Entry membership.

 Membership of Global Entry lasts for 5 years if you’re accepted.
 A successful Register to Apply background check is valid for the length of your Global Entry membership.

-An unsuccessful Register to Apply request means you can’t apply for the US Global Entry Program.
+An unsuccessful UK background check means you won't be able to apply for the US Global Entry Program or renew your existing US Global Entry membership.
 It won’t affect any future applications to enter the US.

 Border Force will send you an email if you are unsuccessful.
-It may not include an explanation if there’s a good reason not to (for example, security).
+It may not include an explanation if there’s a good reason not to (eg security).